Senior or Principal Mechanical Engineer

 Bristol

-2 weeks ago
+3 weeks ago

 Create job alert

-About the Role
+About The Role

-Senior or Principal Mechanical Engineer – Bristol.
-We have a brand-new opportunity for a Senior or Principal Engineer to join our Mechanical team based in our Bristol office.
-It is an exciting time to join our Bristol team, which has a well-established reputation for delivering outstanding design on built environment projects throughout Bristol, the Southwest and further afield.
-You will work alongside a range of specialist engineers and consultants within a collaborative, knowledgeable, highly engaged team that values a supportive, flexible, and high-performing culture.
+We have a brand‑new opportunity for a Senior or Principal Engineer to join our Mechanical team based in our Bristol office.
+It's an exciting time to join our Bristol team.
+We have a well‑established reputation for delivering outstanding design on built environment projects throughout Bristol, the Southwest and further afield.
+Working alongside a range of specialist engineers and consultants, you will join a collaborative, knowledgeable, highly engaged team who love what they do and offer a supportive, flexible, and high performing work culture.
+Bristol is a vibrant and dynamic city with a rich cultural heritage.
+It also has ambitious plans for growth and aims to become a carbon‑neutral city in the next 10 years.
+We have a long‑standing history in the city, having worked on many of its landmark sites.
+As our second‑largest office, Bristol is home to more than 100 MEP engineers, and a growing range of specialist disciplines.

 Responsibilities

-• Be responsible for dealing successfully with Clients and other professionals to foster and maintain good relationships and create future opportunities.
+• Be responsible for dealing successfully with clients and other professionals to foster and maintain good relationships and create future opportunities.

 • Promote the full range of services offered by Hoare Lea and contribute to bid preparation.